 Strange and wonderful things happen in Upper Nithsdale.
 Does the magic come from the gold, hidden deep in the hills, the invisible essence flowing down the burns and into the River Nith, spreading it’s power along the way?
 Or does it rise from the spiritual strength of those persecuted souls from generations long ago who lie buried in the hills?
 For those who choose to open their eyes to it, there is much wonder in this land.
 Coincidence or synchronicity?; who knows, but things really do seem to happen here.

 A strange question, I know, but what connects Sanquhar, a small historic town in SW Scotland, to a now-demolished car factory over 300 miles away?
-Now, thanks to the newly opened Museum of Model Art (MoMA) in Sanquhar there is the weirdest and most wonderful link between these two places, and one which weaves in strands my own life.
+Now, because of an odd little ‘museum’ in Sanquhar there is a weird link between these two places, and one which weaves in strands my own life.

-Down a side street in Sanquhar, in the old butchers, you’ll find the work of artist Dave Rushton who has created a series of perfectly executed 1/24th scale models of some of the places he has lived and worked throughout his life.
-One of these places happened to be the staff canteen of the Vauxhall Motors plant in Luton, Bedfordshire where Dave worked briefly in the late seventies.
+Down a side street in Sanquhar, in the old butchers, you’ll find some strange little 1/24th scale models of some of the places the maker has lived and worked throughout his life.
+One of these places happened to be the staff canteen of the Vauxhall Motors plant in Luton, Bedfordshire.
 The plant was demolished in 2002; development of the land has only just begun.

 To view all the models you must look through a rectangular slot – slightly narrower than a letterbox – so they can only be viewed one person at a time.
-Describing the models as ‘fairy-tale-like’ seems trite because they are much more than this.
-At first they made me think of The Borrowers, but even the Borrowers’ six-inch height would make them seem like giants in these replica rooms.
-The many-layered intricate beauty of all the models was incredible, but it was the largest of the collection, set apart from the others, which inspires this post.
+At first they made me think of The Borrowers, but even the Borrowers’ six-inch height would make them seem like giants in these rooms.
+It was the largest of the collection, set apart from the others, which inspires this post.

 When I first saw this model I knew nothing more than the fact it was a replica of a staff canteen in a car plant – I didn’t know about its real-life location or the make of cars which were built there.
 The museum/gallery assistant, Jess, then told me a wonderful story about a chap called Steve, the electrician who did all the work on the museum building.
-As Steve was helping Dave set the models up, he took a look inside the box which housed the model of the car plant canteen and exclaimed; “That looks like my old work canteen at Vauxhall Motors in Luton!”
-To which Dave confirmed that it was indeed a model of said place.
+As Steve was helping to set the models up, he took a look inside the box which housed the model of the car plant canteen and exclaimed; “That looks like my old work canteen at Vauxhall Motors in Luton!”
+Which it was.

 I was looking into the model as I was being told this story, admiring the attention to detail and marveling at the hundreds of tiny chairs.
 I looked up and quickly processed what I was hearing.
 Luton…Vauxhall…these were the links: my late, great Granddad, Sidney ‘Stan the Man’ Stanley spent his working years at that very place.
 I remember the engraved carriage clock on his mantle piece; his retirement gift from Vauxhall.